KDesp73/Ruby-Web-Server/README.md

     ```bash
     git clone https://github.com/KDesp73/Ruby-Web-Server
     ```

+2. Run `bundle install` to install the necessary gems

-2. Add your static site in the `docs/` folder
+3. Add your static site in the `docs/` folder

-3. In selected directory run:
+4. In selected directory run:

     ```bash
     ruby ./server.rb
     ```
     The server is now running on localhost:2000

-4. Change the configuration from the 'config.yml' file if neccessary
+5. Change the configuration from the 'config.yml' file if necessary

 ## Licence